howardzzhang/nfl_survivor_optimize/README.md

 The log likelihood of a strategy is defined as
 $$\sum_{w=1}^{W} \sum_{t} x_{w,t}^* \log p_{w,w,t}$$
-In contrast to the optimization problem that is solved each week, the updated probabilities are used each week in the computation of the log likelihood.
+In contrast to the optimization problem that is solved each week, the updated probabilities are used in the computation of the log likelihood.
 By this definition, the optimal strategy if one knew the full set of $p_{w,w,t}$ would be to run a 17 look forward period at week 1.

 ![constant_lookforward_loglikelihood](https://user-images.githubusercontent.com/57815640/189217027-1c3f2fb9-6dbd-4c26-a0fd-8513fd1d6186.png)